RodriguesMy/THE_RAIN/notes.md

 So far we created the /list, /start, /question, /answer.
 There are a few mistakes if the status is not okay, meaning with the error messages, but if the status is ok it works fine.
 I will contact my proffeson in Monday to sort that out.

+Date 3 December
+Myriam, Zacharias,Sotiris
+We had a meeting to discuss our parts in the assignment.
+We discussed that we should be more active in social media, this part is Sotiris'.
+In addition, we discussed how Zacharias is going to do the design on CSS.

+Date 5 December
+Myriam, Zacharias, Sotiris
+Our deadline is tomorrow.
+So far the team had already prepared the design and we already created the /score, /location.
+The only thing that is left is the /leaderboard.
+We are having some troubles about getting the treasure0hint-id and the session but we will consult our instructor Mr. Nicos Kasenidis.